slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 source ~/robot_ws/install/setup.bash
 ros2 launch articubot_one launch_sim.launch.py
 ```
 You should see Gazebo and RViz GUI coming up.
-At this point Fixed Frame *"map"* doesn't exist for RViz.
-Select *"base_footprint"* in Global Options.
+SLAM Toolbox should be building map as you move the robot around with joystick.
+If you zoom a bit out in RViz, you will see aerial map.

 The simulated robot should respond to Joystick via teleop.
-Make sure that your "enable" and "turbo" buttons are assigned correctly in ~/robot_ws/src/articubot_one/launch/joystick.launch.py
+Make sure that your "enable" and "turbo" buttons are assigned correctly in _~/robot_ws/src/articubot_one/launch/joystick.launch.py_

-You must do "colcon build" in ~/robot_ws every time you change anything.
+You must do _"colcon build"_ in _~/robot_ws_ every time you change anything.

-## Building Turtlebot3 suite and running Cartographer
+## Optional: Building Turtlebot3 suite and running Cartographer

 You can use well-designed ROBOTIS Turtlebot 3 package to launch Cartographer and Nav2 packages.